-• Policy on dividends
+· Policy on dividends

 We will consider increasing annual dividends and paying interim dividends, prioritizing investments to achieve sustainable growth and enhance corporate value over the medium to long terms.
-In principle, we aim to pay annual dividends of \$50.00 per share or higher with a consolidated total return on equity of 3% or higher.
+In principle, we aim to pay annual dividends of \$50.00 per share or higher with a consolidated total return on capital of at least 3%.

-Policy on share buybacks/cancellations
+· Policy on share buybacks/cancellations

 We will consider share buybacks and cancellations from time to time, taking into account trends in stock prices, capital efficiency, cash flows, and other factors.
-We will aim for share buybacks of approximately \$1 billion each fiscal year.
+We will aim for share buybacks of approximately \mathbb{Y}1 billion each fiscal year.